 LKE — Linode Managed Kubernetes

 LKE is a developer-friendly K8s container orchestration service.
 You can distribute containers across your cluster and get the most out of your resources.
-The service provides a seamless expansion of your cluster so your applications can scale automatically to meet any demand using horizontal cluster auto-scaling.
+The service provides seamless expansion of your cluster so your applications can scale automatically to meet any demand using horizontal cluster auto-scaling.

 Is it right for you?